Operation Garlic: Aftermath

 The canal was eventually breached the following year.
-On the night of the 23/24 September 1944 aircraft of 617 Squadron attacked the canal using the more effective 12,000 lb Tallboy bomb, which had a seismic effect that breached the canal.
-It remained out of service for the rest of the war.
+On the night of the 23/24 September 1944 aircraft of 617 Squadron attacked the canal using the more effective 12,000 lb Tallboy bomb, which had a seismic effect that breached the canal embankments.
+Further attacks followed.
+During the attack on 4/5 November 1944, the culvert in the Alte Fahrt (i.e. the old branch) was destroyed and not repaired.
+After every successful attack, shipping had to be suspended and the canal repaired by the Ladbergen Canal Authority.
+It was not until the attack on 3/4 March 1945 that the canal became unnavigable for the remainder of the war.